In chat with Rahul Gandhi, Raghuram Rajan says India can lead global dialogue in re-thinking economy

 He also said India is not one of the warring parties, but a country big enough to have its voice heard in the global economy.
 He however added that going for a second or third lockdown to check the spread of the virus will be devastating for the country's economy.

-Second of third lockdown will be devastating.
+Second or third lockdown will be devastating.
 It would diminish our credibility.
 We do not have to aim for 100 per cent success.
 It is not possible.
 We have to manage the re-opening, he said.